cloudfoundry/cf-for-k8s/README.md

 * <a href='#future'>What's next</a>

 ### <a name='purpose'></a> Purpose
-Cloud Foundry for Kubernetes (CF4K8s) is a  canonical deployment artifact for deploying the Cloud Foundry Application Runtime on Kubernetes.
+Cloud Foundry for Kubernetes (CF4K8s) is a deployment artifact for deploying the Cloud Foundry Application Runtime on Kubernetes.

 #### Kubernetes native
 CF4K8s is built from ground up to leverage Kubernetes native features